What Do You Do When They Beg for Worksheets?

 And boy, did the work attitude change in that classroom overnight!

-How did they pull this cross-country connection?
-Stay tuned for part 2!
+How did they pull off this cross-country connection?

-If you want to know more about bringing PBL to your school and community, let me know!
+If you want to know more about bringing this type of engagement to your school and community, let me know!

 - www.LifePracticePBL.org – learn more about practicing real life right now!

 - www.GingerLewman.com – check out keynotes, workshops, and blog posts!